 Introduction to Thermal Insulation

-Thermal insulation property of fabric is defined as its ability to resist the transmission of heat by all modes.
+The thermal insulation property of a fabric is defined as its ability to resist the transmission of heat by all modes.

 The principal function of textile fabric in a clothing assembly is to enable the body to maintain itself in an acceptable physiological state with respect to thermal balance, core and skin temperature, and perspiration or sweat dissipation for all types of environmental conditions and for all degrees of bodily activity.